ClusterHQ/flocker/docs/introduction/index.rst

 Before you begin to install Flocker, there are a couple of ways in which you can try out Flocker without having to go through the full installation steps:

-Flocker in a Live, Hosted, Environment
+Flocker in a Live Hosted Environment
 --------------------------------------

 You can take Flocker for a spin using a free, live hosted environment.